-Sample type for coagulation testing (e.g. PT, PTT)
+Sample type for: Coagulation testing (e.g., PT, PTT)

 Fluid component of blood.
-To harvest plasma, blood must be mixed with an anticoagulant or clotting will occur rapidly, consuming molecules in the plasma that are required for testing.
-Blood is then centrifuged to separate plasma fluid from the cellular components.
+To harvest plasma, blood must be mixed with an anti-coagulant or clotting will occur rapidly, consuming molecules in the plasma that are required for testing.
+Blood is then centrifuged to separate plasma fluid from the cell components.